IFB-ElixirFr/omicsBroker/README.md

 **Note** On linux, it may be necessary to use sudo (`sudo docker run --rm -p 3838:3838 --name omicsBroker tdenecker/omicsbroker`)

+##### Step 3 - Open your favorite web browser

+omicsBroker is running.
+You can open a web browser and use it in the following url : [http://localhost:3838/](http://localhost:3838/).

 ## omicsBroker & R

 omicsBroker is available as an R package.
 You can install it as follows: